MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/enable-organization-planner-tenant-move.md

    `Set-PlannerConfiguration -AllowTenantMoveWithDataLoss $false`

    > [!NOTE]
-   > You'll need to sign in using your Azure Active Directory credentials.
+   > You'll need to sign in using your Azure Active Directory credentials and use a local PowerShell window (not Azure Cloud Shell).

 2. To verify your settings: